Descent098/HHTTPP/Post 1/readme.md

     assert type(req) == Request # Will fail until a request object is returned
 ```

-From here then when we eventually fill out the function (in this case we're going to hardcode a result):
+From here then when we eventually fill out the function (in this case we're going to hardcode a result and we'll do the parsing in the next post):

 `/hhttpp/classes.py`
 ```python